Passkey vs Password: Which Is Better?

 Let’s summarize the main characteristics that you should bear in mind when you need to make a password vs passkey decision for your own product.

-1. Passwords are created by users, while passkeys are generated automatically by a service.
+Passwords are created by users, while passkeys are generated automatically by a service.
 Passwords can also be generated by services, but users still have the possibility to update them.
-And, of course, every person tries to create a password that he or she can easily remember.
+And, of course, every person tries to create a password that they can easily remember.
 Moreover, quite often, people use the same password for all their accounts, which is definitely not the best idea.
 In the case of passkeys, everything will be done automatically.
 And users will just need to confirm their identity with the device that stores a passkey.

-2. Passkeys are phishing-resistant.
+Passkeys are phishing-resistant.
 Nevertheless, we can’t say the same about passwords.
 A phishing attack presupposes that users are expected to provide their login details and passwords to malicious websites that may look quite legitimate.
 And it is a quite simple trick used by cybercriminals.
 Nevertheless, in the case of using passkeys, it won’t work.

-3. Passwords are more common to users.
+Passwords are more common to users.
 People are well familiar with passwords and clearly understand what is expected from them when a service or website uses passwords.
 Passkeys are a new technology that is still not very widely applied.
 However, given all the benefits, its popularity is growing.

 Are passkeys more secure than passwords?